How to git clone a specific branch

 remotes/origin/development

-This proves that indeed the command only did a clone of a single, specific Git branch on the remote server.
+This proves that indeed the command only cloned a single, specific Git branch on the remote server.

 git clone single specific branch